rubyfeller/openremote-azure-pipeline/README.md

 Azure Management Groups, Azure Policy, and Role-Based Access Control (RBAC) can be used for enforcing policies.
 Currently, multiple subscriptions are not supported.
 It's recommended to adapt the pipeline so it can support multiple subscriptions.

 #### Audit logging
 The [Azure Activity Log](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-insights) can be used to see who did what and when.
 For example when a resource is modified or a virtual machine is started.
+The Microsoft Entra Audit logs can be used to to see all events in Entra ID, such as what users were changed, if a service principal has been changed etc.

-The retention period for these logs is 90 days.
+The retention period for the activity logs is 90 days.
+The retention period for Entra Audit logs are 30 days, unless you have an Entra Premium P1 or P2 subscription.
+Then it can be extended to a maxiumum of 2 years (730 days).
 It's therefore recommended to store the logs in Azure Log Analytics, a SIEM or Azure Storage account.

  #### State drift
 It's important to handle everything via Terraform and not use the Azure portal.